KILTprotocol/kilt-node/pallets/pallet-asset-switch/README.md

 7. `pub fn switch(origin: OriginFor<T>, local_asset_amount: LocalCurrencyBalanceOf<T, I>, beneficiary: Box<VersionedMultiLocation>) -> DispatchResult`: Allows the `SubmitterOrigin` to perform a switch of some local tokens for the corresponding amount of remote assets on the configured `reserve_location`.
 The switch will fail already on the source chain if any of the following preconditions is not met:
 	1. The submitter does not have enough balance to pay for the tx fees on the source chain or to cover the amount of local tokens requested.
 Hence, the user's local balance must be greater than or equal to the amount of tokens requested in the switch + the cost of executing the extrinsic on the source chain.
 	2. No switch pair is set or the switch pair is currently not allowing switches.
-	3. There are not enough locked remote assets on the `reserve_location` to cover the switch request.
-E.g., if the chain sovereign account on the `reserve_location` only controls `10` remote assets, users can only switch up to `10` local tokens.
-Once the limit is reached, there needs to be someone performing the reverse operation (remote -> local switch) to free up some remote tokens.
+	3. There are not enough locked remote assets on the `reserve_location` to cover the switch request. e.g., if the chain sovereign account on the `reserve_location` only controls `10` remote assets, users can only switch up to `10` local tokens.
+Once the limit is reached, someone needs to perform the reverse operation (remote -> local switch) to free up some remote tokens.
 	4. The switch pair `reserve_location` is not reachable from the source chain, because the configured `XcmRouter` returns an error (e.g., there is no XCM channel between the two chains).
 	5. The configured `SwitchHooks` returns an error in either the `pre-` or the `post-` switch checks.
 	6. The user does not have enough assets to pay for the required remote XCM fees as specified in the switch pair info and as returned by the configured `AssetTransactor`.

 ## XCM components

-Because the switch functionality relies on XCM, the pallet provides a few XCM components that are to be included in a runtime in order to enable the whole set of interactions between the source chain and the configured remote reserve location.
+Because the switch functionality relies on XCM, the pallet provides a few XCM components that should be included in a runtime to enable the whole set of interactions between the source chain and the configured remote reserve location.

 * `AccountId32ToAccountId32JunctionConverter` in [xcm::convert][xcm-convert]: provides an implementation for the pallet's `AccountIdConverter` config component, that converts local `AccountId32`s into a `AccountId32` XCM `Junction`.
 This works only for chains that use `AccountId32` as their overarching `AccountId` type.
 * `MatchesSwitchPairXcmFeeFungibleAsset` in [xcm::match][xcm-match]: provides an implementation of the `MatchesFungibles<MultiLocation, Fungibles::Balance>` that returns the input `MultiAsset` if its ID matches the XCM fee asset ID as configured in the switch pair, if present.
 If no switch pair is present or if the ID does not match, it returns a [XcmExecutorError::AssetNotHandled][XcmExecutorError::AssetNotHandled], which does not prevent other matchers after it to apply their matching logic.
 It can be used for the `AssetTransactor` property of the [XcmExecutor::Config][XcmExecutor::Config] and as the `AssetTransactor` component of this pallet in the runtime.